OpenDSA/OpenDSA/RST/en/CS5040slides/ProjManage.rst

    | Correlations:
    |   Strong correlation between early time and high score
+   |      (People who start early tend to do better.)
    |   No correlation between total time spent and score
+   |      (Some people just program faster than others, which is not
+          directly tied to quality.
+There is more difference in time required by non-novice programmers than in almost anything else that people do!)
    |   No correlation between % early time and total time
+   |      (Starting early does NOT lead to spending more total time.)

 .. slide:: What is the Mechanism?